ijnekenamay/M8HeadlessStaging/README.md

 - z / left alt = opt
 - x / left ctrl = edit

+## Other Parts
+Other parts, such as the DAC module, simply need to be soldered as shown in the image to function.

 The following is a memorandum for development, but I leave it here just in case.